H-4 EAD FAQs

 What type of Form I-797 I-140 approval notice is necessary?

-Any category of I-140 immigrant visa petition approval, such as EB-1 employment based first preference, EB-2 employment based second preference and EB-3 employment based third preference should suffice.
+Any category of I-140 immigrant visa petition approval, such as EB-1 employment based first preference, EB-2 employment based second preference and EB-3 employment based third preference will suffice.
 The I-140 approval can be for a prior or current employer, so long as it has not been withdrawn or revoked.
 Whether the H-1B worker has obtained an extension beyond the six year period is irrelevant if eligibility is based on an approved I-140 visa petition.

 What if the I-140 employer has withdrawn the I-140 or it has been revoked by the USCIS?

-During the 2/26/15 Stakeholder Call, the USCIS indicated that if the I-140 has been withdrawn or revoked, then the H-4 applicant is not eligible for the EAD.
+If the I-140 has been withdrawn or revoked, then the H-4 applicant is not eligible for the EAD.
 It is not clear what happens if the I-140 is withdrawn or revoked AFTER the EAD has been issued.

 What if the I-140 I-797 Notice of Approval is not available or there are other difficulties with availability of documentary evidence?